fpezzati/SecProof/README.md

 ## PDP and how to configure them
 Balana provides a PDP who accept three types of utility modules: `AttributeFinder`, `PolicyFinder` and `ResourceFinder`.
 I don't find any need of `ResourceFinder` for now, maybe in future.. `AttributeFinder` and `PolicyFinder` are responsible to resolve requests about additional attributes and retreive policies.
 If an attribute is required, `AttributeFinder` asks for it at every `AttributeFinderModule` it encapsulate. `PolicyFinder` is responsible to find policies your PDP should use.
 Policies could be stored in a database, your `PolicyFinder` will find them and load into PDP.
 So, `AttributeFinder` and `PolicyFinder` are both very important and respectively related to PIP and PAP.

+## Policy evaluation
+ * Permit:
+ * Deny:
+ * Indeterminate: means that more than one policy got a target that match the given request and PDP does not know how to handle results.
+ * Not Applicable: means that no policy's target is fulfilled by the given request, so PDP has nothing to evaluate against.

 ### Policy example
 XACML does not look easy.